fremunice/claude/README.md

 `pyproject.toml` installs:

-- `free-claude-code`: starts the proxy with configured host and port.
+- `claude`: starts the proxy with configured host and port.
-- `fcc-init`: creates the user config template at `~/.config/free-claude-code/.env`.
+- `fcc-init`: creates the user config template at `~/.config/claude/.env`.

 ### Extending